 Le informazioni nella sezione "Su questo libro" possono far riferimento a edizioni diverse di questo titolo.

-Hardcover.
-Condizione: Very Good.
+hardcover.
+Condizione: Good.
 Connecting readers with great books since 1972!
-Used books may not include companion materials, and may have some shelf wear or limited writing.
+Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
 We ship orders daily and Customer Service is our top priority!
-Codice articolo S_463829729
+Codice articolo S_477352091

 Quantità: 1 disponibili